Dest3fano/Dest3fano/README.md

 **Full-Stack Developer | Lifelong Learner | Aspiring Cybersecurity Engineer**

 This GitHub is where I build, break, and rebuild things on purpose.
-It’s separate from my bootcamp work — this is everything I’m building now to level up as a developer and grow into a future security professional.
+It’s separate from my bootcamp work.
+This is everything I’m building now to level up as a developer and grow into a future security professional.

 ---